SolaceLabs/solace-tryme-cli/EXAMPLES.md

 HINT: You can view the default request command settings 'stm config list --name request'!

-// execute a specific request command from the named configuration

-stm request --config cloud-broker --name request

 // execute the default request command with settings defined on the default
 // configuration 'stm-cli-config.json', but request on topic specified in the
 // command-line (overriding the command settings)